iainbryson/iainbryson.github.io/_posts/2014-11-15-mail-web-page.markdown

 }
 {% endhighlight %}

-One unpleasant consequence of this is that evidently you must be running as administrator.
-If you don't, you'll find the document member of the browser object to be null:
+One unpleasant requirement of this method is that you must be running as administrator.
+If you don't, you'll find the document member of the browser object to be null.

 ### Lack of Style